-The Applicant will summarize how it will reach the 2013-2014 target, or in the case where an Applicant already meets or exceeds the target, how it will maintain a level of effort to meet or exceed the 2013-2014 target.
-The summary should be sufficiently detailed to understand the specific challenges for the Applicant in meeting or maintaining a level of effort to meet the target, and the reasons for selecting key CTE programs and activities and requesting specific budget items to meet the target.
+The Applicant shall summarize how it will reach the 2014-2015 target for each core indicator or, in the case that the Applicant already meets or exceeds the target, how it will maintain a level of effort necessary to improve its performance.
+The summary must be sufficiently detailed to demonstrate (a) the specific challenges for the Applicant in improving its performance on the target and (b) how the identified CTE programs, activities, and requested budget items make specific contributions toward meeting the 2014-2015 target.